webuum/webuum-docs/docs/docs/element.md

 ### Why this matters
 By enhancing native elements instead of replacing them:
 - You retain accessibility and behavior by default.
-- You can use browser features like :modal, showModal(), or native form controls.
+- You can use browser features like `showModal()`, or native form controls.
 - You avoid reimplementing things that the browser already does well.

 ## Composition Definition